ElizMishina/Election_Analysis/README.md

 ## Election Audit Results
 ### as we can see the results are

-    - by county the results are
+- How many votes were cast in this congressional election?
+    - 369,711

+- Provide a breakdown of the number of votes and the percentage of total votes for each county in the  precinct.
     - Jefferson: 10.5% (38,855)
     - Denver: 82.8% (306,055)
     - Arapahoe: 6.7% (24,801)
-    -with the bigest turnout in Denver

-    -by representatives the results are
+- Which county had the largest number of votes?
+    - denver

+- Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
     - Charles Casper Stockham: 23.0% (85,213)
     - Diana DeGette: 73.8% (272,892)
     - Raymon Anthony Doane: 3.1% (11,606)

-    -the winner is Diana DeGette
+- Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+    -Diana DeGette: 73.8% (272,892)

 here are the results as shown in the election_analysis.txt as well as using terminal through git bash

     C:\Users\Liz\Desktop\Class_folder\Homework_folder\Election_Analysis\Analysis\election_analysis.txt